Social Work Internships in Cape Town

 Due to the broad scope of the program, interns are matched to an appropriate placement according to an analysis of your skills, experience, educational background, and duration of stay.
 Interns wanting to gain experience in a particular field should include details in your application.
 Requests are accommodated wherever possible, though are subject to availability.

 Interns should come prepared to encounter the reality of what it means to be disadvantaged in South Africa.
 Many communities live in poverty, and this can be confronting for interns.
 You should be open-minded and willing to help, with the understanding that your role can make a huge difference to the lives of locals, and that the lessons you’ll learn will help to set you up for a rewarding career in social work.

 During your weekends in Cape Town, you can visit the District Six Museum, Robben Island, and the Zeitz Museum of Contemporary Art Africa.
 These excellent sites can provide more understanding of South Africa’s history, to deepen the immersive and educational experience of your internship.
 There are also beautiful scenic attractions that you won’t want to miss - whether hiking Table Mountain, Signal Hill or Lion’s Head for panoramic views of the city, relaxing on the beaches, or meandering along the Garden Route to visit wineries, you’ll find that there is never a dull moment.
-If you don’t want to visit Africa without planning a safari, let us know!
+If you want to visit Africa and plan a safari, please let us know.
 Our team in Cape Town will help you arrange an ethical, responsible and unforgettable tour.

 Social Work interns learn from a qualified and experienced supervisor, and can be involved in: